 2 Jan 2019 at 8:41am

 2018 was the year of the aerial once again.
-In fact I think aerial photography has exploded into the mainstream over the past decade.
-From the early days of Richard Waldendorp shooting from a plane to todays drones redefining what is possible.
-It has been an exciting ride, well it used to be up in a light aircraft or helicopter.
-I prefer a drone these days for lots of reasons, most being the ability to hover and compose more effectively.
-The ability to shoot straight down without and angle means the image can be rotated in any direction in post and still look like it was shot properly.
+Aerial photography has exploded into the mainstream over the past decade.
+From the early days of Richard Waldendorp shooting from a plane, to drones redefining what is possible.
+It has been an exciting ride.
+It used to be up in a light aircraft or helicopter but I prefer a drone these days for lots of reasons.
+Most being the ability to hover and compose more effectively.
+The ability to shoot straight down without any angle which means the image can be rotated in any direction in post but still look right.

 I love aerials but they aren’t my passion.
-I prefer the banal urban landscape and this is what I have been exploring a lot in the past 9 years.
+I prefer the banal urban landscape.
+This is what I have been exploring a lot in the past 9 years.

 So what is new in 2019 for me?
-Possibly a new camera system, obviously new images, we have a new staff member and new ways of printing and displaying photographs.
+Possibly a new camera system and definitely new images.
 But I want to continue to talk more about deeper issues.
 Issues relating to the environment and how we can all do our bit to reduce our carbon footprint.
-I also want to talk more about the need for action to protect our only lifeboat, one that is increasingly under threat.
-Don’t worry, I won’t be getting all preachy on you but hopefully through our love for photography and the natural world inspiration will come and you can too influence your family and friends.
 No finger pointing here just the facts and good, open and honest discussions.